georgjaehnig/serchilo-drupal/README.md

 - Set up a local virtual host pointing to `drupal/`, for instance called `http://l.serchilo/`.
 - Run drupal installer in your browser, simply by calling the main page `http://l.serchilo/`.
-- In the installer, choose `Serchilo Profilo` as installation profile.
+- In the installer, choose `Serchilo profile` as installation profile.
 - During install, you need to create a writable `files/` dir and `settings.php` file:
 ```
 mkdir sites/default/files